weifanjiang/nlp_adversarial_attack/README.md

 Please install dependencies including [stanford NLP](https://pypi.org/project/stanfordnlp/) with English models, [keras-preprocessing](https://pypi.org/project/Keras-Preprocessing/), and [tensorflow](https://www.tensorflow.org/), etc.

-Note that this project requires tensorflow version 1 and is uncompatible with version 2 and/or above.
+Note that this project requires tensorflow version 1 and is incompatible with version 2 and/or above.

 ## Usage